mozilla/pkipolicy/rootstore/policy.md

-root store based on a CA operator’s actions (or failure to act) that are contrary to this policy, Mozilla will publicize that fact (for example, on the [Mozilla dev-security-policy list][MDSP], and on our websites) and MAY also alert relevant news or government organizations such as US-CERT.
+root store based on a CA operator’s actions (or failure to act) that are contrary to this policy, Mozilla will publicize that fact (for example, on the [Mozilla dev-security-policy list][MDSP], and on our websites) and MAY also alert relevant news, government, or industry organizations.

 ### 7.4 Root CA Lifecycles ###